 A Ship to (Old) England Came

-Walter Pardon sang A Ship to Old England Came at home in Knapton, Norfolk, on May 11, 1974, when he was recorded by Bill Leader and Peter Bellamy.
-This recording was published in 1975 on his Leader LP A Proper Sort and and alternate recording in 1998 on the Topic anthology My Ship Shall Sail the Ocean (The Voice of the People Series Vol. 2, Topic 1998), from which the lyrics below were taken, too.
+Walter Pardon sang A Ship to Old England Came at home in Knapton, Norfolk, on 11 May 1974, when he was recorded by Bill Leader and Peter Bellamy.
+This recording was published in 1975 on his Leader LP A Proper Sort and and alternative recording in 1998 on the Topic anthology My Ship Shall Sail the Ocean (The Voice of the People Series Vol. 2, Topic 1998), from which the lyrics below were taken, too.

 Peter Bellamy recorded A Ship to England Came in 1975 for his eponymous album Peter Bellamy, accompanying himself on whistle.
 He commented in the album's sleeve notes: